strangebuzz/phpquiz/README.txt

 @Bugs
 ————————————————————————————————————————————————————————————————————————————————

-* Fix the label and radio display in the quiz mode
 * Joins OK in the show action, query count seems weird?
 To verify.
 * Can't set the admin password!
 Symfony binary bug?